In December of 2004,

 "The seventh thing I think a leader should have is the quality of listening.
 Heidegger said that true listening is worship, and it’s amazing, actually.
 It’s amazing to be listened to.
 When you’re truly listened to, a burden and all kinds of old false layering falls away from you completely."

-He went on to say that we can't fully develop these inner qualities until we shed the notion that we are the sum total of where we've been and what we've accomplished, and somehow get in touch with who we really are, or the one who stands within.
+He went on to say that we can't fully develop these inner qualities until we shed the notion that we are the sum total of where we've been and what we've accomplished, and somehow get in touch with who we really are, or

 "Identity is being reduced to biography, whereas in actual fact identity is a far more sublime, substantial, and sophisticated concept. . . .
 Meister Eckhart says, 'There is a place in your soul that neither time nor space nor no creator’s thing has ever touched.'
 There’s a place inside you where no one has ever got to you, where no one has ever damaged you, where you have a niche of tranquility and natural serenity, and a courage and a hope that can never be taken from you.
 And I think that the intention of prayer, creativity, and true leadership is to somehow bring you into that place within you."